Nandaka/DanbooruDownloader/readme.txt

   - Add Clear All Batch Job as requested by Xemnarth.
   - Fix Start Batch Job button state if abort on error is checked.
   - Add background color for batch job state.
+  - Retain last entered job information (cleared when closing the application).

 - DanbooruDownloader20120309
   - Fix batch download limit detection as reported by Q.